BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [STARTING POSITIONS]

-[Both players roll a D6 — the player with the highest result chooses one of the deployment zones.
+[Both players roll a D6 â€” the player with the highest result chooses one of the deployment zones.
 They place their leader within their deployment zone and within 3" of the centre of the board and then deploy their leader's warband in their deployment zone and within 6" of the leader.
 Their opponent then does the same.]

 [Players then take it in turns (starting with the player who rolled highest) to select a warband in their force and roll a